-Similar to ERP connectors, third-party RPA connectors provide value to customers who want to automate the GL-balance extract or JE posting.
+Similar to ERP connectors, third-party RPA connectors provide value to customers who want to automate the GL-balance extract or JE posting controls in their R2R workflow using as RPA solution such as UIPath, BluePrism or Automation Anywhere.
+Trintech’s 3rd Party RPA connector enables this intregration into Cadency in a way that requires no scripting of the Cadency UI and thus takes less time to implement and are less likely to encounter issues in the future.
 These connectors are especially valuable to a company which may use a niche ERP system, such as a COBOL-based mainframe system or otherwise restrictive ERP deployments that prevent an easy move to more recent technology.
 An RPA tool such as UIPath can be configured to perform a task like login to the ERP system, gather or post information and then pass that information back to Cadency or Adra via the RPA connector again.

-ERP Bots are software agents that run on the ERP systems and are triggered by activity in the R2R process via the ERP connector.
+ERP Bots are software agents that run on the ERP systems and are triggered by activity in the R2R process via the ERP connector or Cadency API, such as the Close APR API.
 This pillar allows the company to trigger advanced, time-saving workflows on their ERP systems thereby reducing time and risk by eliminating the need for humans to remember to start them and eliminate manual errors which may occur.
 For example, during a posting of intercompany journal entries to an ERP system, you may want to post the AP and AR entries concurrently, validating they both occur, or roll-back the change.

-Risk Intelligent RPA is process-specific automation that is purpose-built for the use case, and then configurable in a way that drives deeper automation to reduce the risk of human error and identify key items that require human review.
+Risk Intelligent RPA (RI RPA) is process-specific automation that is purpose-built for the use case, and then configurable in a way that drives deeper automation to reduce the risk of human error and identify key items that require human review.
 This is different from third-party RPA solutions such as UIPath or Blue Prism, which are process-unaware and designed to work across a variety of systems (ERP, CRM, Server Management, etc.).
-In the R2R process, GL reconciliation automation benefit from the use of Risk Intelligent RPA, which looks at the risk profile of accounts in order to determine which can be reconciled without human interaction, which can be considered in a subsequent period and then those which require human review (or even additional levels of human review).
+The RI RPA capability provides this benefit in all areas of the R2R system of controls by examining the customer’s risk documenting in the Cadency compliance framework for their controls and then driving automation where appropriate and directing activities for human inspection when required.
+For example, GL reconciliation controls benefit from the use of Risk Intelligent RPA, which looks at the risk profile of accounts in order to determine which can be reconciled without human interaction, which can be considered in a subsequent period and then those which require human review (or even additional levels of human review).

 Looking ahead, the future of R2R automation will leverage Artificial Intelligence (AI) to scientifically determine risk and drive better outcomes.
 For example, as a journal entry is created, AI will determine the risk in real-time based on algorithms and enable humans to see this information as they process the journal entry.
 RI RPA will further leverage that information to automate the process.
 This technology also utilizes machine learning so that it improves over time.
 This powerful aspect of R2R AI, along with the other five pillars of the R2R Risk Intelligent RPA framework, works independently and together simultaneously to create value.

-Check out our next blog as we dive deeper into Trintech’ Record to Report Automation Framework Pillar 1 – ERP Connectors.
+Check out our next blog as we dive deeper into Trintech’s Record to Report Automation Framework Pillar 1 – ERP Connectors.

 Written by: Michael Ross, Chief Product Officer at Trintech